Introduction

 Homosexuality and Other Offenses Against God

 But Paul doesn't stop at the aspects of idolatry.
-He also condemns the practices of gay and lesbian relationships at the end of the chapter.
+He also condemns the practices of gay and lesbian sexual relationships at the end of the chapter (Romans 1:24-32).
 You can read his clear challenges to those who participate in that lifestyle, and goes on to list all the other things that God hates.
 It's a long list, and has a couple of things that might be surprising - debate, disobedient to parents, having no understanding, unmerciful?
 To be clear there are many things we would consider big and small both in the list.
+But also realize that Paul was writing to the Roman Christians.
+We like to think of the early church as some ideal, but they were also fighting against sin in themselves and their surroundings just like we are today.
+The way that sin entices may change, but the basic sin problems that plague humanity remain the same.

 But the last verse declares that the Judgment of God will come on all those who do such things, as they are worthy of death, and also those who have pleasure in those who do them.

 For all things, the good Christian life can be summarized as listening to what the Holy Spirit is directing you to do, and doing it.
 On the flip side, it can be summarized as avoiding all the things the Holy Spirit is telling you not to do.
 We are all saved by grace.
 And God's grace can cover much.
 But at the same time, we don't know when the rapture will happen - or when our heart will simply stop for that matter.
-It is far better to be avoiding all of the the sins and trespasses that Paul lists here or that appear in other locations in the Bible or that the Holy Spirit has talked with you specifically about because you never know when your last moment on earth will be.
+For some, the first indication of heart problems is, in fact, death.
+It is far better to be avoiding all of the sins and trespasses that Paul lists here or that appear in other locations in the Bible or that the Holy Spirit has talked with you specifically about because you never know when your last moment on earth will be.